 Advanced Construction Training (ACT)

 The ACT will stimulate digital innovation in the construction industry and will train and upskill the workforce to build homes, workplaces and infrastructures for Cheshire and Warrington.
 With a strategic focus on digital skills, alongside traditional construction methods, the ACT will support the construction industry’s need to increase the number of apprenticeship starts.
+In addition to the partner colleges and employers, the ACT will be accessible to other training providers and schools across Cheshire and Warrington.

 How will it work?